 - You suspect your landlord wants to break the lease- know your rights, a landlord without good reason can’t break a lease.

 Do you feel your landlord has discriminated against you or is violating your tenant rights?

-Hire an experienced real estate law firm to represent you.
-Receive a free consultation and call 310.889.0233 to learn how our tenant attorneys can stop your eviction.
+Hire an experienced real estate lawyer to represent you.
+Receive a consultation and call 310.889.0233 to learn how our tenant attorneys can stop your eviction.
 Stone & Sallus advocates for tenants’ rights.

 Tenant Lawyers - FAQs